Too Allergic

 Yes, sterling silver is super hypoallergenic, and yes, (real) sterling silver IS nickel-free, but there’s a catch to it.
 Read on to find out more.

-I wrote an excellent guide here about nickel allergy food pyramid and another one here about 80+ foods high in nickel which someone allergic to nickel should be aware of, and avoid.
+I wrote an excellent guide here about 80+ foods high in nickel which someone allergic to nickel should be aware of, and avoid.

 So, is sterling silver real?
 What is REAL sterling silver?